TheIconfactory/Tapestry/Documentation/API.md

 #### url: String (required)

 A string containing the URL for the media on the Internet.
+A Base64 encoded data URL can be used, if needed.

 #### thumbnail: String